6,202 population (2016 Census) · 310m elevation

 Discover the Winmalee Village Centre located in the heart of Winmalee and only 5 minutes from Springwood.
-The centre features over 21 specialty retailers including Australia Post, Target Country, and a a state-of-the-art Coles Supermarket.
-Conveniently located on Whitecross Road, off Hawkesbury Road (opposite Winmalee Public School) with parking for over 250 vehicles plus 2 ATMs, visitors and locals can relax and enjoy the fresh food on offer, or coffee with friends either indoors or within the outdoor seating area.
+The centre features over 20 specialty retailers including Australia Post, Target Country, and a a state-of-the-art Coles Supermarket.
+Conveniently located on Whitecross Road, off Hawkesbury Road (opposite Winmalee Public School) with parking for over 250 vehicles plus 2 ATMs, visitors and locals can relax and enjoy the fresh food on offer, or coffee with friends.

 The town is also well serviced by local transport as many residents commute from Winmalee to Sydney on a daily basis.